“Why Can’t I Say No?” - Understanding People-Pleasing from a Therapist’s Lens

 Your nervous system got the memo: Compliance = Safety.
 Boundaries = Danger (of rejection, abandonment, or conflict).

 At the heart of people-pleasing lies a deep need for connection and acceptance.
-For some, saying “yes” is the emotional handshake that says, “Please like me.
-Please don’t leave.”
+For some, responding with a "yes" is the emotional handshake that says, “Please like me.
+Please don’t leave me."

 The Hidden Cost of the "Yes" Addiction

-The trade-off seems simple: you trade a slice of your time/sanity for social harmony.
-But the bill always comes due.
-The cost of chronic people-pleasing is steep:
+The trade-off seems simple: you exchange a portion of your time and mental well-being for social peace.
+However, the consequences eventually catch up with you.
+The price of ongoing people-pleasing is high:

-Resentment Buildup: You start to resent the people you are trying to please.
+• Resentment Buildup: You begin to feel resentment towards the people you are trying to please.
 It is a cruel irony.
-You think, "Can't they see I'm drowning?"
-But they cannot, because you have expertly trained them that you are always fine.
+You wonder, "Can't they see I'm struggling?"
+But they remain unaware, because you have expertly trained them to believe that you are always okay.

-The Erosion of Self: When your choices are constantly dictated by others' needs, a quiet question begins to echo: "What do I actually want?"
+• The Erosion of Self: When your decisions are perpetually influenced by the demands of others, a quiet question begins to echo: "What do I actually want?"
 The answer can become frighteningly distant.

 As one of my clients perfectly articulated, “I am so busy building everyone else’s dream home, I am living in a shack of my own making.”